Resentment and its victims: Hate without cause

 This is a plea not to suppress anger and grief in such a way that they morph into something malevolent.
 It’s a call to recognize such malevolence in someone else when it is turned against you.

-Time and again in recent years, I’ve tried to tell someone, “What you have believed about me is not true.”
+More than once in recent years, I’ve tried to tell someone, “What you have believed about me is not true.”

 Resentment has blocked the way.